Joseon: King

 The picture in the background is Irworobongdo.

 Jeongjeon of Jongmyo Shrine – As the dynasty continued, it was expanded horizontally.

 The king had absolute authority, but his actual power varied with political circumstances.
-He was bound by tradition, precedents set by earlier kings,Kyŏngguk taejŏn, and Confucian teachings.
+He was bound by tradition, precedents set by earlier kings, Kyŏngguk taejŏn, and Confucian teachings.
 The king commanded absolute loyalty from his officials and subjects, but the officials were also expected to persuade the king to the right path if the latter was thought to be mistaken.
 Natural disasters were thought to be due to the king's failings, and therefore, Joseon kings were very sensitive to their occurrences.
 When there was a severe drought or a series of disasters, the king often formally sought criticism from officials and the citizenry.
 On those occasions, critics were immune from prosecution, regardless of what they said or wrote (although there were a few exceptions).

 Direct communication between the king and the common people was possible through the sangeon written petition system and the gyeokjaeng oral petition system.
 Through the gyeokjaeng oral petition system, commoners could strike a gong or drum in front of the palace or during the king's public processions to appeal their grievances or petition the king directly.
 This allowed even the illiterate members of Joseon society to make a petition to the king.
 More than 1,300 gyeokjaeng-related accounts are recorded in the Ilseongnok.

-Royal seals

-Seal used from 1392 to 1401.

-Seal used from 1401 to 1637, for use in Ming-related state documents.

-Seal used between 1637 and 1653, for use in Qing-related state documents.

-Seal used between 1653 and 1776, for use in Qing-related state documents.

-Seal used between 1776 and 1876, for use in Qing-related state documents.

-The seal was produced on December 15, 1876, for use in Japanese-related state documents.